 Daily forecast: The latest from WRDW/WAGT First Alert Meteorologist Mikel Hannah-Harding

-NASA has also re-scheduled the Wallops Rocket Launch for this evening.
-Launch time is at 8:10 PM with a 40 minute launch window.
+NASA has re-scheduled the Wallops Rocket Launch for Sunday evening.
+Launch time is at 8:04 PM with a 40-minute launch window.
 Violet vapor tracers will be visible from the rocket about 9-10 minutes after launch.
 Violet is not a color easily identified by the human eye so it may be a little difficult to see.
-Weather conditions for the launch this evening look great.

-Sunday morning lows will be down near 50.
-Mostly sunny skies expected Sunday with highs in the mid to low 80s in the afternoon.
-Winds will be out of the south-southwest between 5-10 mph.
+Look in the lower eastern sky for the best view of this rocket launch.

 We are expecting to stay dry Monday with partly cloudy skies and highs in the mid 80s.
 A few showers look possible by next Tuesday and Wednesday with highs in the mid 80s.
+Other than that slight shower risk we’ll be staying dry next week with temperatures increasing to the upper 80s and potentially near 90 by next weekend.
 Keep it here for updates.

 Copyright 2020 WRDW/WAGT.
 All rights reserved.